isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div><p>Commercial Square, 1900s</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>
 Major commercial buildings occupied the waterfront at Collyer Quay.
-Seen here is the Hong Kong and Shanghai Banking Corporation building (centre), right across the Johnston’s Pier.
+Seen here is the Hongkong and Shanghai Banking Corporation building (centre), right across Johnston’s Pier.
 The magnificent building was completed in 1892 and demolished in the 1920s to make way for a new building.
 The site remains the location of the bank’s headquarters in Singapore.
 <p></p>
 <p></p>
 <hr>